All Types of Mattresses Explained

-Since memory foam is known for its tendency to get hot during warmer days, many mattress shoppers who prefer the contouring comfort of memory foam look for more breathable alternatives.
+Since memory foam is known for its tendency to get hot during warmer days, many mattress shoppers who prefer the comfort of memory foam look for more breathable alterations.

-Gel-infused memory foam or gel foam mattress contains gel microbeads or pods that regulate the mattress' temperature while providing additional support for your lower back, shoulders, and neck.
+Gel-infused memory foam or gel foam mattresses contain gel microbeads or pods that regulate the mattress' temperature.
+This is on top of providing additional support for your lower back, shoulders, and neck.

 Better Breathability than Memory Foam

-When the temperature gets scorching, it's vital to look for a surface to keep you cool during snoozing.
+When the temperature gets scorching, it's vital to look for a surface to keep you cool while snoozing.
 A gel-infused foam is an efficient solution for places with hotter climates.

 Adequate for Heavy Sleepers